charmed-kubernetes/jenkins/docs/releases/bugfix/index.md

-It can be wise to run first with the `--dry-run` flag to ensure the correct promotions are correct specifically for charms that require multiple promotions because they support multiple arches with potentionally different resources.
+It can be wise to run first with the `--dry-run` flag to ensure the correct promotions are correct specifically for charms that require multiple promotions because they support multiple arches with potentially different resources.

 **Note about `to_channel`**